 - An accountant

 There are ways around this when you’re first starting out and don’t have a previous book’s royalties to bolster the cost.
-When I published my debut novel, I didn’t have an expendable income to put aside for the project, so I took out a loan to cover the editing, design, and advertising costs (this isn’t necessary for every case or writer of course, but the decision I made).
+When I published my debut novel, I didn’t have an expendable income to put aside for the project, so I took out a loan to cover the editing, design, and advertising costs (this isn’t necessary for every case or every writer, of course, but it’s the decision I made).

-I think it’s important to view self-publishing as a professional business investment, rather than a personal expense.
+I think it’s important to view self publishing as a professional business investment, rather than a personal expense.

 2. Larger workload

-Whilst you can outsource editing and design, you will be the project manager of your publication, overseeing each element and doing lots of research so you know the ins and outs of each task.
+While you can outsource editing and design, you will be the project manager of your publication, overseeing each element and doing lots of research so you know the ins and outs of each task.

-If you’re someone who is business-minded and likes a challenge and an element of control, this might be right up your street; but it could be challenging for those without this inclination.
+If you’re someone who is business-minded and likes a challenge and an element of control, this might be right up your street.
+But it could be challenging for those without this inclination.

 3. Limited support outside of online retailers

-Getting support in brick-and-mortar stores is challenging.
+Getting support for a self-published book in brick-and-mortar stores is challenging.

-Self-publishing through companies like Amazon can also be a setback, as a lot of bookshops aren’t likely to support books affiliated with the company.
-Online retailers do the job extremely well and have carved out the market for self-published work, but so often it is an author’s dream to see their book in their favourite bookshop.
+Self publishing through companies like Amazon can also be a setback, as a lot of bookshops aren’t likely to support books affiliated with the company.
+Online retailers do the job extremely well and have carved out the market for self-published work, but it is so often an author’s dream to see their book in their favourite bookshop.

 Conclusion

-Or like me, you can do both!
+Or, like me, you can do both!
 One can very much lead to the other.

 Dreams come true.
 Without that possibility, nature would not incite us to have them.